Police appeal for missing 12-year-old girl from Heysham last seen on July 10

-Macie Cartledge was last seen in the Lytham Road at 10am on July 10.
+She was last seen in the Lytham Road, Blackpool area at around 10am on July 10.

-She is described as 5ft5in, with long brown hair, slim build, fake tan and wearing a navy school uniform.
+Macie is described as 5ft 5in tall, with long brown hair and of a slim build, wearing a fake tan.

+When she was last seen she was wearing a navy school uniform.

+Police are now concerned for Macie’s welfare and are appealing for the public’s help to find her.

 Last seen in the Lytham Road, 10am on 10th July.